 - Refer to licensed treatment providers for the appropriate level of services such as: individual counseling, outpatient therapy, intensive outpatient therapy, residential level of care, medication evaluations and overall medical needs

-- Referral to recovery support self-help programs (Alcoholics Anonymous, Narcotics Anonymous, Recovery Coaches etc.) as appropriate.
+- Refer to recovery support and self-help programs as deemed appropriate

-Random drug screenings are mandatory requirement for all clients who are diagnosed or indicate a substance use disorder.
+Random drug screenings are mandatory for all clients who are diagnosed with a substance use disorder.

-Clients must appear for review hearings, which are scheduled regularly before the Court.
-During the review CCBHCP staff will provide the Court a clinical summary, level of participation in treatment and the program, results of drug screenings and any additional recommendations.
+Clients must appear for review hearings, which are scheduled regularly before the court.
+During the review session, CCBHCP staff will provide the court with a clinical summary, the individual’s level of participation with treatment and their engagement in the program, along with results of drug screenings and any additional recommendations.